HichTala/diffusion-model-for-logo-generation/README.md

 **We collected and tried few of them (locally)** in order to get more confident with the way they work.
 It enabled us to get used to their associated open-source projects.

-Their uses require some resources such as important GPU VRAM.
+**Their uses require some resources such as important GPU VRAM**.
 Some of them can be ran on CPU but with lower performances and longer runtime.

 The following elements illustrate what we have tested by ourselves.